-During 2018, catchment-wide electro-fishing was undertaken in 33 catchments or subcatchments to assess abundance and distribution of salmon fry (

-Figure 9).
-Very low water levels and high temperatures in the early summer followed by persistently high water levels throughout the later summer in a number of catchments, primarily in the west and northwest, prevented the completion of several surveys.
-However, 26 catchments were surveyed completely.
-Planned surveys of certain sub-catchments were also completed as follows: The Groody, Kilmastula, Blackwater and old main channel on the Lower Shannon, the Shournagh river in the Lower Lee and the Glenfarne, Swanilnbar and Blackwater on the upper Erne.
-A total of 566 sites were visited.
-In the eleven years of the programme (2007-2018) 445 catchment surveys in 148 catchments have been undertaken comprising 9,772 site surveys.
+During 2019, catchment-wide electro-fishing was undertaken in 28 catchments or subcatchments to assess abundance and distribution of salmon fry.
+Persistently high water levels throughout August and September in the west and northwest, prevented the commencement or completion of several surveys.
+Despite poor fishing conditions for much of the summer 27 catchments were surveyed completely (Figure 9).
+Planned surveys of certain sub-catchments were also completed as follows: Bann and Urrin on the Slaney, the old main channel in the vicinity of Castleconnel on the Lower Shannon and the Aghacashlaun, Brusky, Bunnoe and Yellow on the upper Erne.
+A total of 564 sites were visited.
+In the twelve years of the programme (2007-2019) 476 catchment surveys in 148 catchments have been undertaken comprising 10,467 site surveys.

-For the catchments surveyed in 2018, the salmon fry abundance for this year alone ranged from an average of zero fry/5min on the Tolka and Newcastle in the Eastern River Basin District, to a catchment average of 33.94 salmon fry per five minute on the Owenea.
-The Adrigole, Crana, Liffey Lower, Inny, Shournagh river (Lower Lee Cork), Glen (Ballyshannon), Owenshagh, Leannan, Duff, Erriff, Shannon Kilmastula and Owenea recorded an annual catchment-wide average of >15 fry.
+For the catchments surveyed in 2019, the salmon fry abundance for this year alone ranged from an average of zero fry/5min on the Erne, to a catchment average of 35.68 salmon fry per 5 min on the Old Shannon main channel.
+The Cloonee, Erriff, Leannan, and Bride recorded an annual catchment wide average of >17 fry in 2019.

-Figure 9 Results of catchment wide electro-fishing during 2018.
+Figure 9 Results of catchment wide electro-fishing during 2019.